ScalaWilliam/git-work/README.md

 marketing, recruitment, interviewing, hiring, negotiation, management, development, validation, payment.
 Typically these parts don't behave in tandem because they are unnecessarily segregated.

-92% of the messages I receive from recruiters are irrelevant, indicating an ineffective [r-selection strategy](https://en.wikipedia.org/wiki/R/K_selection_theory).
+92% of the messages I receive from recruiters are irrelevant, indicating an ineffective low accuracy [r-selection strategy](https://en.wikipedia.org/wiki/R/K_selection_theory).
 In my experience, interviews are not reflective of the actual work and both sides could easily blow 4 hours of time having an aimless chat.
 Similarly, management and development suffer from anemic requirements that lead to spending time doing the wrong thing.